RoverCore/Documentation/content/en/docs/Fundamentals/Services/dependency-injection.md

 ## Singleton

-Singleton are a type of services that usually are created either the first time they are requested or when providing an implementation instance directly to the container.
+Singleton are a type of service that usually are created either the first time they are requested or when providing an implementation instance directly to the container.

 Every subsequent request of the service implementation from the dependency injection container uses the same instance.
 If the app requires singleton behavior, allow the service container to manage the service's lifetime.
 Don't implement the singleton design pattern and provide code to dispose of the singleton.
 Services should never be disposed of by code that resolved the service from the container.
 If a type of factory is registered as a singleton, the container disposes of the singleton automatically.